tensorbase/tensorbase.github.io/_posts/2020-08-04-hello-base.md

 Note #3: for showing the version of ClickHouse, the figure just picks the first run screenshot after client login.
 This does not affect the result in that the ClickHouse is in the server-client arch.

 Here, what I want to emphasize that the performance of Base for such trivial case is almost hitting the ceiling of single six-channel Xeon SP.
 That is because the parallel summation is just a trivial memory bandwidth benchmarking.
 The little improvement room is:
-* reduce the 15ms of current jit compilation (after above bug fixed, extra 15-20ms saving);
+* ~15ms of current jit compilation (not trivial, after above bug fixed, extra 15-20ms saving);
-* reduce 10-20ms of current naive parallel unbalancing.
+* 10-20ms of current naive parallel unbalancing (trivial for just fixing, not trivial for architectural elegance);

 I will discuss potential improvements late.